spex-xray/spex-help/source/getstarted/install.rst

 ------

 We provide a SPEX binary version for Mac OS that has been built on Intel processors as an install package.
-Although this Intel build works mostly on Apple Silicon processors, we recommend to follow the :ref:`_sec:conda` install instead on Apple Silicon machines as this is a native build on that platform.
+Although this Intel build works mostly on Apple Silicon processors, we recommend to follow the :ref:`sec:conda` instead on Apple Silicon machines as this is a native build on that platform.

   ..
 Note:: This version of SPEX has been compiled using XQuartz 2.8.0, so please upgrade XQuartz
             to a version >=2.8.0.